S

 Young goslings may occasionally eat fly larvae.

-Snow Goose Predators and Threats
+Predators and Threats

-Overall, snow geese face few significant threats outside of predation from both other animals as well as humans.
+Overall, snow geese face few significant threats outside of predation from both other animals and humans.
 This is because they typically nest in remote areas with little to no interference.
 However, like all species of waterfowl, they can be threatened by pollution in the waterways in which they live.
 Because they forage on the ground, they may also occasionally suffer from lead poisoning as a result of consuming dropped lead shots.

 What Eats Snow Geese?